 Playing our 20th season in Acrisure Bounce House, the UCF football team will host seven games in the 2026 season.

-UCF and the Big 12 unveiled the 2026 schedule in January, with every game initially scheduled on Saturday.
+UCF and the Big 12 unveiled the 2026 conference slate in January, with every game initially scheduled on Saturday.
 Two of those games are now shifted to Friday:

 • Oct.
 30 vs. Baylor (Mission X Space Game)